 Some women, such as dancing girls and servants, went naked other than their jewellery.
 Sometimes they wore delicately beaded pieces which left very little to the imagination.
 Children also tended to go naked.

 A man’s status was confirmed by how elaborate his kilt was, and how fine the linen used to make it.
-The kilts of the rich nobles and Pharaohs are often very intricately pleated, and must have been difficult to care for.
+The kilts of the rich nobles and Pharaohs were often very intricately pleated, and must have been difficult to care for.

 The pharaoh wore a different type of kilt for official duties.
 This was a half-pleated kilt wound counter-clockwise around the body with a pleated section drawn to the front.
 The finest “royal linen” was almost diaphanous, and much softer and whiter than other linen.
 Members of the Royal Family also wore a number of different headdresses and crowns.